MicrosoftDocs/OfficeDocs-Support/Outlook/Client/connectivity/error-when-outlook-uses-rpc-https-connect-server.md

 ## Resolution 2: Install the trusted root certificate for error message 3

-To install the trusted root certificate, follow these steps:
+To install the trusted root certificate on the Client side, follow these steps:

 1. Click **Install Certificate** when you're prompted with the **Certificate** dialog box.
 1. Click **Next**.